 Standardization

-Recipes and specs exist so that the same dish comes out the same way every time.
-Portions, temps, plating.
-Without standards you get inconsistency and waste.
-In operations, standardization is your playbook: one way to do the thing so that every location or shift runs the same system.
-Kitchens that skip standards struggle.
-So do businesses.
-Building SOPs so locations run the same way is core to what we help teams do at XenoSoft Solutions.
+Recipes and specs so the same dish comes out the same way every time.
+Portions, temps, plating without standards -inconsistency and waste.
+In operations: standardization is your playbook.
+One way to do the thing so every location or shift runs the same.

 Handoffs

-Shift change in a kitchen is a handoff.
+Shift change in a kitchen is a critical handoff.
 What's in progress?
 What's running low?
 What's the plan for the next rush?
-If that handoff is fuzzy, the next shift is guessing.
-In operations, handoffs are everywhere: shift to shift, team to team, site to site.
-When handoffs are defined and confirmed, you stop dropping the ball.
-When they're informal, things fall through the cracks and people get blamed.
-Fix the handoff, fix the outcome.
+Fuzzy handoffs mean the next shift guesses.
+In operations, handoffs happen everywhere -shift to shift, team to team, site to site.